trifork/cheetah-example-flink/AvroSqlApplicationMode/README.md

 If doing so, make sure to run your job locally from Intellij before starting the component test.

-The component test is producing a tree messages with different `deviceId` for the last two to `avroInputTopic`, and listening for any messages published to `sqlSinkTopic`.
+The component test is producing a tree messages with different `deviceId` for the last two and pass them to `avroInputTopic`, after 30 seconds listen for any messages published to `sqlSinkTopic`.
 It expects the flink job to publish at least one message in the sink.
 You can observe the topics and produced messages at [http://localhost:9898](http://localhost:9898).

 #### Persisted data during development